DataDog/integrations-extras/jfrog_platform_cloud/README.md

 ### Installation

-On [MyJFrog Portal](https://my.jfrog.com) go to Settings -> JFrog Cloud Log Streaming - BETA, enable Log Streamer.
+On the [MyJFrog Portal](https://my.jfrog.com), go to Settings -> JFrog Cloud Log Streaming - BETA, and enable the Log Streamer.
 Select vendor DataDog.
 Save your base64 encrypted [DataDog API key](https://app.datadoghq.com/organization-settings/api-keys) to file and select it in the UI form, add DataDog intake URL (`https://http-intake.logs.datadoghq.com/api/v2/logs`), `ddtags` and click Save.
 Your logs will start streaming into DataDog in 24 hours or less.